dyoder/befog/README.md

     befog add web-prod --count 3

-Befog provides some basic help whenever a command is invoked with no arguments.
+Befog tries to be helpful whenever a command is invoked with no arguments.
 You can start with this:

     befog